sony/esstra/util/README.md

 > [Linker Plugins](https://sourceware.org/binutils/docs/ld/Plugins.html)) to automatically remove
 > duplication in metadata  without user intervention.

-The current version of ESSTRA Core cannot avoid data duplication which especially occurs when a binary file is built from two or more source files.
+The current version of the ESSTRA Core cannot avoid data duplication which especially occurs when a binary file is built from two or more source files.

 The command `shrink` is meant to be used in such situation.
 It reduces the size